DPDK/dpdk/doc/guides/linux_gsg/sys_reqs.rst

 .. note::

-    Testing has been performed using Fedora 18.
-The setup commands and installed packages needed on other systems may be different.
+    The setup commands and installed packages needed on various systems may be different.
-    For details on other Linux distributions and the versions tested, please consult the DPDK Release Notes.
+    For details on Linux distributions and the versions tested, please consult the DPDK Release Notes.

 *   GNU ``make``.